Flexible Spending Accounts FAQs

 The Employees Retirement System of Texas (ERS) Board of Trustees awarded the third-party administrator contract for the TexFlex program to WageWorks, LLC (WageWorks).
 The contract will cover a four-year term beginning September 1, 2015 through August 31, 2019.

-WageWorks manages the TexFlex program from their Louisville, Kentucky and Salt Lake City, Utah locations.
-Contact TexFlex customer care at WageWorks toll-free at (844) 884-2364.
-WageWorks is available from 7 a.m. to 7 p.m.
-Central, Monday-Friday.
+The TexFlex program is managed from offices in Louisville, Kentucky and Salt Lake City, Utah.
+Contact TexFlex customer care, toll-free, at (844) 884-2364.
+Representatives are available from 7 a.m. to 7 p.m.
+Central, Monday-Friday, excluding holidays.

 You can visit the TexFlex website to: